 But now that you're reading some of these signs, you think you know why things are off.

 It is common to become insecure if you are in an abusive relationship like this.

-Both partners are insecure, but the person who is being manipulated has a lack of security that goes beyond their abuser's lack of security.
+Both partners are insecure, but the person who is being manipulated lacks security that goes beyond their abuser's insecurities.